gh0x0st/Invoke-PSObfuscation/readme.md

 Like many other programming languages, PowerShell can be broken down into many different components that make up the executable logic.
 This allows us to defeat signature-based detections with relative ease by changing how we represent individual components within a payload to a form an obscure or unintelligible derivative.

 Keep in mind that targeting every component in complex payloads is very instrusive.
 This tool is built so that you can target the components you want to obfuscate in a controlled manner.
 I have found that a lot of signatures can be defeated simply by targeting cmdlets, variables and any comments.
+When using this against complex payloads, such as print nightmare, keep in mind that custom function parameters / variables will also be changed.
+Always be sure to properly test any resulting payloads and ensure you are aware of any modified named paramters.

 Component types such as pipes and pipeline variables are introduced here to help make your payload more obscure and harder to decode.